 - Academic recovery during treatment

 Canadian Teen Treatment Programs for PTSD and Other Behavioural Health Problems

-Venture Academy in Alberta, British Columbia and Ontario, Canada provides teen treatment for PTSD.
+Venture Academy in Alberta and Ontario, Canada provides teen treatment for PTSD.
 This occurs alongside other behavioural health and academic problem treatment.
 When your teen enters Venture Academy, their brighter, happier and more stable future starts with a 30 Day Assessment and Intervention.
 They also receive individualized treatment planning.